How to make New Drawings From Templates

 • but you will probably want to add your own layers, dimension styles, text styles & customize title blocks to suit your application.

-See also How to start Drawings From Scratch
+See also How to use Absolute Coordinates

 If you use these supplied template files you should make sure you select a template that uses the plot style behavior you plan to use.